-Nothing says Traditional African recipes like Liberian dry rice.
-It is one of the best plant based foods eaten in Western Africa.
+Nothing says Traditional African food recipes like Liberian dry rice.
+Do you think fried firm tofu is eaten in Western Africa?
 Liberian dry rice with red oil is an easy, one-pot weekend meal or a whole week meal prep recipe.
 I love it because it has minimal ingredients and the resulting flavors make my heart sing!
-This makes it part of our affordable food recipes.
-If you love popular African recipes as we do, read on to learn more about this traditional Dry Rice with Palm oil.
+This food is considered affordable or broke recipes to some people.
+If you love vegetarian African food as we do, read on to learn more about this traditional Dry Rice with Palm oil.

 Food evokes emotion.
 And this lifestyle is making me appreciate those heightened sensations that dishes like this communicate.
 This dish is, like our Gari, considered a “poor man’s food” by some people (oh ignorance!).
-It is one of our affordable food recipes.
+It is one of my beloved broke recipes.
 But affordable doesn’t mean less tasty!
 The flavors made me want to cry out of happiness, a ping of good memories and rebirth.
 Why do some people underestimate food?
 I wonder.
 For more amazing Liberian dishes like Liberian dry rice, be sure to subscribe to our free newsletter.
 Get in while it is free ooo.

 Benefits of Liberian dry rice

 African eggplant: This plant originated from West Africa and eventually spread around the world.
 You may wonder why, considering its bitter taste that worsens as it ripens.
-But this plant actually has its benefits, good enough to put it in Popular African recipes.
+But this plant actually has its benefits, good enough to put it in vegetarian African food.
 African eggplant contains calcium that strengthens bones.
 Its fiber also helps with blood sugar control.
-According to Mayoclinic, fiber also helps maintain bowel movements and lowers cholesterol levels.
+According to researchers, fiber also helps maintain bowel movements and lowers cholesterol levels.

 Red palm oil: Palm oil is made from the flesh and seed of the African oil palm fruit.
 Red palm oil specifically, is unrefined.
 That makes it healthier than refined oil as it still holds all its nutrients.
 Research shows that red palm oil is a good source of vitamin E. Enough Vitamin E helps your cells function, also keeping your immune system in good condition.
 Red palm oil also promotes the absorption of Vitamin A, critical to eye health.

 Rice: Rice is a great source of healthy carbs.
-Lots of traditional African recipes include rice because of its health benefits and versatility.
-It is one of the best plant based foods because of this, as well as its protein content and fiber.
+Lots of traditional African food recipes include rice because of its health benefits and versatility.
+Fried firm tofu elevates the nutrients, it add protein content and fiber.
 For a more in-depth look at the benefits of rice, as well as cooking tips, you can see our article here.

-Traditional African recipes like Liberian dry rice are just too good not to share so share on social media and with your friends.
-Make it yourself, and let us know what you think!
+Traditional African food recipes like Liberian dry rice are just too good not to share so share on social media and with your friends.
+Make it yourself, and let us know what you think.
 Now let’s make some traditional dry rice with palm oil!
 Curious about a no-animal-meat food lifestyle?
 Check out our Instagram page for real-life inspirations 😊.

 - 3 Cups Brown Rice